alexonbalangue/livingxworld-for-business/README.md

 [folder]: images/* some website from compagny business is not secure so will host on https://business.livingxworld.com/images/*

+[branch-new-business] [folder]: pending/* want give your contribution, add your business or edit your files https://github.com/alexonbalangue/livingxworld-for-business/tree/news-business/pending

 Juste create one file and autorisate only (Business-name.geojson).

 You're loosing just create the generator with http://geojson.io or https://mapbox.com, share to here and will add 1 month business days on Livivngxworld.com

+ps: free, no needed to register on Livingxworld.com to add your business, juste use github to share with me free without paying and custom free released fees 100% shortcode works to open source.

 So thanks, best regards!!!